Marianne and Juliane: Plot

 Juliane goes home agonizing over her inability to communicate with her sister and see how she is doing.
 Her boyfriend suggests that she write to her sister telling her how she feels.
 The film goes into a flashback of their childhood where we see the closeness of the sisters.
 Juliane mails the letter and soon after is able to visit her sister.
 They argue often but Juliane continues to visit her sister.
-Following a bad argument when Marianne slaps her sister, Marianne is moved to a maximum-security prison where the two are separated by a pane of glass and must communicate through an intercom.
+Following a bad argument when Marianne slaps her sister, Marianne is moved to a maximum-security prison where the two are separated by a pane of glass and can only communicate through an intercom.

 Juliane becomes so obsessed with her sister and her problems that her own relationships begin to fall apart.
 Her boyfriend suggests that they take a vacation.
-While on vacation they see Marianne on TV but cannot understand what has happened to her because of the language barrier.
+While on vacation they see a photo of Marianne on TV but cannot understand what has happened to her because of the language barrier.
 Juliane runs back to their hotel and calls her parents to find that Marianne has "committed suicide" which Juliane and her father do not accept.
 Juliane begins an obsessive journey to discover what really happened.
 This destroys her relationship with her boyfriend of ten years.
-She ultimately proves to herself that Marianne was murdered but, when she calls the papers with the news, she is informed that her sister's death is "old news" and nobody cares if it was murder or suicide.
+She ultimately proves to herself that Marianne was murdered but, when she calls the papers with her insights, she is informed that her sister's death is "old news" and nobody cares if it was murder or suicide.
 Juliane is left with the knowledge but cannot convince the papers to defend the name of a dead terrorist.

 Later, Juliane is reunited with Jan because someone attempted to murder him by arson when they found out who his mother was.
 Juliane takes him back home with her after he had undergone extensive reconstructive surgery.
 He is aloof and has no interest in having a relationship with his aunt.
 He has nightmares of the fire that nearly killed him.

 The film ends with him walking into Juliane's workroom and tearing up the picture of his mother that is on the wall.
 Juliane tells him "you are wrong, Jan.
 Your mother was a great woman.
 I'll tell you about her".
 Jan says that he wants to know everything and then yells "Start now!
 Start now!"
 The film fades out on Juliane's face looking at him.